How German Technology can Contain PH Flood Disasters

 Why is this happening?
 Of course, we know why.
 For years, experts around the world rally around climate change as one of the major contributors to the increased frequency and intensity of tropical storms.
 The Center for Climate and Energy Solutions, based in Arlington, Virginia, notes that warmer sea surface temperatures could intensify tropical storm wind speeds and deliver severe damage upon its landfall.

-We must admit that these storms and the flooding that they bring is a big problem.
+We must admit that these storms and the flooding that they bring are a big problem.
 Actually to say that it is “big” is an understatement.
 It is a serious predicament, an encompassing one, affecting many.

 All flooded, rich and poor

-Flood troubles us all: the poor, the rich and everyone in between.
+Flood troubles us all: the poor, the rich, and everyone in between.
 There are four major places that flood can intrude: 1) residences; 2) factories; 3) commercial buildings; 4) governmental buildings and areas.
 These structures have entrances that play an important role in flood prevention.
-During typhoons, flood water can enter through doors, gates, windows, drainage systems and pipes; hence, they have to be closed.
+During typhoons, flood water can enter through doors, gates, windows, drainage systems, and pipes; hence, they have to be closed.
 But how do we close them, you ask?
 Through temporary “walls”.
 I call these “walls” flood barriers.
 These barriers are cost-effective and can be demountable or moving.
 They can be dropped-down, flipped-up, raised up with or without electricity.
 For over 30 years, these barriers have been making a name worldwide as the best solution for flooding, starting their success story in Limburg, Germany.